rrazcueta/moonveil/docs/players/encounters/03-gambits.md

 Before a melee attack if you have at least 1 pip of Strength.

-- On a Strong Hit or better, apply d6 bonus damage to
+- On a Strong Hit or better, apply
-  - the original target or...
+  - d6\* bonus damage to the original target or
-  - to each nearby enemy
+  - d6 diminishing damage to each nearby enemy
 - If your attack roll is less than the target Limit, mark all your Strength.

 ### 2. Control